abhinavgupta21/go-ci-cd-project/README.md

 - **Runs:**
   - Checks out the code
   - Sets up Go 1.24.3 environment
-  - Runs `golangci-lint` for code linting
+  - Installs `golangci-lint` for code linting
+  - Executes Lint Check
+  - Executes all Go tests
   - Builds the entire project
-  - Executes all Go tests
+  - Automatically creates a Git tag using [`anothrNick/github-tag-action@1.73.0`](https://github.com/anothrNick/github-tag-action)

 This workflow ensures that every change pushed to the main branch is validated through linting, building, and testing, helping maintain code quality and stability.